on2k23nm/on2k23nm.github.io/about.markdown

 title: About
 permalink: /about/
 ---
 I'm Onkar Mahajan, a C++ systems programmer based in Bangalore, India.
 With over 15 years of experience building performance-critical software across domains, I use this blog to share clear, first-principles insights into modern C++, systems programming, and practical software craftsmanship.
-For collaborations or questions, feel free to reach out at onnmprof@gmail.com.
+👉 For collaborations or questions, feel free to connect with me on [**LinkedIn**](https://www.linkedin.com/in/onkarnm).

 <!-- ## 🧠 Who Am I ?